 - Lunch and refreshments, so bring your own picnic, or purchase food and drinks at the stops on the tour

 - Paths are mostly flat, with some small hills, and are a mixture of gravel track, woodland trail, grassy fields and sealed roads.
 Depending on the weather, paths can be wet, muddy, slippery, and uneven.

-Terms and conditions:
+Cancellation policy, terms and conditions:

 Click here for our Terms and Conditions